ethereum-optimism/superchain-ops/tasks/oeth/002-update-l2pao-to-aliased-l1pao/VALIDATION.md

   **After:** `0x0000000000000000000000000000000000000000000000000000000000000003` <br/>
   **Meaning:** The Safe nonce is updated.

-### Fees (Optional)
+### Fee Transfers

 As part of the simulation, you **may** see 'State Changes' in Tenderly for the following addresses:

-- `0x4200000000000000000000000000000000000011` - `BaseFeeVault`
+- `0x4200000000000000000000000000000000000019` - `BaseFeeVault`
 - `0x420000000000000000000000000000000000001A` - `L1FeeVault`
 - `0x4200000000000000000000000000000000000011` - `SequencerFeeVault`

-Support for showing these state changes is experimental and temperamental at the time of writing. **Do not be concerned** if your simulation does or does not show any or all of these 'Fees' state changes from the addresses listed above.
+Tenderly's support for showing these state changes appears experimental, as it's inconsistently shown at the time of writing.
+Therefore **do not be concerned** if your simulation does or does not show any or all of these 'Fees' state changes from the addresses listed above.
 If you do see them, just know this is expected behavior.

-### `0x3041ba32f451f5850c147805f5521ac206421623` (Signer on the L2 Proxy Admin Owner Safe)
-For signers, this address should be their ledger address.
-It **may be different** from the address listed above.

-State Changes:
-- **Nonce** <br/>
-  **Before:** 0 <br/>
-  **After:** 1 <br/>
-  **Meaning:** Account sending the transaction.
-The L2 Proxy Admin owner is a 5-of-7 safe.
-This account is one signer on that safe.
-In the simulation, the threshold is reduced so that only one signature is required.
+The only other state change shown will be a nonce increase for the signer account.
+This will be your ledger's address if you are signing the transaction, or `0x3041ba32f451f5850c147805f5521ac206421623` if you are simulating without a ledger.